 - Pwrd4Acct-Fb (Password for a Facebook account)

-Play with your keyboard: You don’t have to think of it just as the numbers you see, it can also be a canvas to draw on.
+Considering that most computer keyboards contain 101 to 105 keys, you have a ton of options when it comes to crafting a unique password.
+You don’t have to think of it just as the numbers you see, but rather, as a canvas to draw on.

 - Add emoticons: While some websites limit the types of symbols you can use, most allow a wide range.
 Make your symbols memorable by turning them into smiley faces to instantly boost your password power.1qazdrfvgy7, is really hard to remember unless you know that it’s a W on your keyboard -that’s a lot easier to remember!
 You can make letters, shapes, and more just ’drawing’ on the keyboard.

 You’re now ready to create your own strong, long, memorable mixed-character passwords using one or more of these tricks.
-Or, create your own system.
+Or, create your own system- C?U2canCRE8Pwords;-) (See?
+You too can create passwords☺).
 Now, share the tips with others, just don’t share your passwords!